rootdraws/Paracelsus/README.md

 * 50% Supply Minted to Undine for LP -- [Performed by Chainlink Automation 24 Hours after each createCampaign()]
 * 45% Supply Minted for Initial Claim
-* 5% Supply Minted to ManaPool for LP Rewards
+* 5% Supply Minted to ManaPool
 * Launch is registered with Archivist.sol.

 ### UNIDNE.SOL